vegaprotocol/specs/specs/0041-target-stake.md

 # Target stake

+This spec outlines how to measure how much stake we want committed to a market relative to what is happening on the market (currently open interest).
+If there is less stake than c_1 x target stake committed to a market we trigger liquidity auction.
+See [Liquidity Monitoring](./0035-liquidity-monitoring.md)

 ## Definitions / Parameters used
 - **Open interest**: the volume of all open positions in a given market.
 - `t_window_for_target_stake` is a network parameter defining the length of window over which we measure open interest (see below).
 This should be measured in seconds and a typical value is one week i.e. `7 x 24 x 3600` seconds.